tscheffert/dotfiles/notes/dotfiles-ideas-and-todo.md

   - Allows linking from other places to there.
   - Would have to link the subfolders to `~/bin` though, which seems okay

+- Replace `which` usage in ruby scripts with: <https://github.com/piotrmurach/tty-which>
+  - I'm pretty sure they're using `tty-command` to run `which` anyways...

 ### Zsh

 - Change `zsh/windows` to be unique per PC, I don't have the same utilities installed on every PC in the same way